Initially, we like to chat through your ideas for your bespoke bathroom vanity unit over the phone.

 We then carefully remove all hardware including hinges and handles and strip away any old finishes such as varnish/wax and repair any damages, scratches or dents.
 At this point we can make a decision on the interior of drawers/cupboards - whether they are in good enough shape to be refinished with stain, oil or wax or if they should be painted out.

 In order to ensure your finished bathroom vanity unit will a) sit flush against the wall and b) allow for skirting boards, we may also need to add a plinth to the back.
 This will be done sympathetically and in keeping with the original piece's character.
+Where a large plinth is required, we also recommend having a stone top, the plinth will then meet the stone.

 Once the furniture is stripped back and repaired, if it is being painted the process is as follows: